-That is, that you are truly experiencing an emergency, and acknowledge that to falsely claim so is an academic offence.
+That is, that you are truly experiencing an emergency, and acknowledge that to falsely claim so is an academic offense.
 Applying does not guarantee that you will be granted special consideration.

-To apply for special consideration on a missed midterm, complete this form [link coming soon].
+To apply for special consideration on a missed midterm or quiz, complete this form.
 You will receive an email response to your request within 1-2 business days.